Shellyspike/Primo/Primo.Python_en.md

 - **Continue on exception**: The script will continue running even if an error occurs during the execution of the element.
 - **Disable logging**: Allows disabling logging in the console (only for this element).
 This is useful, for example, if the element handles confidential data.
 There is also an option to enable/disable logging centrally for all new elements added to the project.
 To do this, go to `File > Settings > General > Elements` and set the desired value in the `Disable logging for new elements` checkbox.
 - **Name**: The name of the element, which is displayed in its header and in the log.
-For convenience, the element name can be changed within the process, for example, when multiple identical components are used.
+For convenience, the element name can be changed within the process, for example, when multiple identical elements are used.
 - **Screenshot on error**: A screenshot will be taken if an error occurs.
 - **Screenshot on finish**: Allows taking a screenshot upon the element's completion.
 All screenshots are saved in the `.Screenshots` folder, which is automatically created inside the process folder.
 - **Wait after (ms)**: Pause after the element is executed.
 - **Wait before (ms)**: Adds a pause before the element is executed.

-### Python Component
+### Python Element

-The **Python** component is used to establish a connection with Python and includes the following properties:
+The **Python** element is used to establish a connection with Python and includes the following properties:

 1. **Connection**:
    - Console – Check the box to display the console window.